BSoDium/lidar/README.md

 ![Alt text](public/android-chrome-192x192.png)
 # Lidar

 A virtual reality game where you have to find your way out of a maze you can't see.
-Use your lidar (basically a laser coupled with a camera) to find your way out and avoid the obstacles.
+Use your lidar (basically a laser coupled with a light sensor) to find your way out and avoid the obstacles.

-The following schematic illustrates how a actual lidar works[^1]:
+The following schematic illustrates how an actual lidar works[^1]:

 ![Alt text](docs/res/lidar_schematic.jpg)